Geograpsus severnsi: Systematics

-G. severnsi is one of five species in the genus Geograpsus.
+Geograpsus severnsi is one of five species in the genus Geograpsus.
 Its closest relative appears to be G. grayi, a species found from the western Indian Ocean to the Line Islands and Marshall Islands.
 G. severnsi has been known to Hawaiian zoologists since the mid-1970s, but was only formally described in 2011.
 The specific epithet severnsi commemorates Mike Severns, the discoverer of the cave which housed most of the remains.